Square789/PydayNightFunkin/README.md

 # PydayNightFunkin
- This is a rewrite of Friday Night Funkin' (and accidentally half of HaxeFlixel) in python (and some Cython).
+ This is a rewrite of (accidentally half of HaxeFlixel) and Friday Night Funkin' in python and some Cython.
 Why?
-"Beep boop funny", that would be why.
+"Beep boop funny", and as a proof to no-one that the `PlayState.hx` monolith is the worst, that would be why.
  Not a lot is done, but you can at least click through some menus and partake in a few non-recorded, non-penalized vowel-screaming contests.

  Used libraries: